Best Known For

 Answer questions and see how you rank against other players.Play Now

-By this time, the group had a recording contract, and had already released their first album: Jefferson Airplane Takes Off.
+After her band split up in 1966, Slick became one of the lead singers for Jefferson Airplane, after vocalist Signe Anderson left the group to focus on her family.
+By this time, the group had a recording contract, and had already released their first album: Jefferson Airplane Takes Off (1966).

 Off stage, Slick lived in the spirit of the era, engaging in drug experimentation and in romantic dalliances even before she and her husband officially split in 1971.
 She eventually got involved with Jefferson Airplane's rhythm guitarist and singer, Paul Kantner.
 The couple welcomed a child, daughter China, in December of 1971.
 That same year, Slick released the album Sunfighter (1971), which she worked on with Kantner.